ucrgradstat/stat_comp/README.md

 These lines ensure the website is build popularly.
 Additionally, make sure to keep the `.nojekyll` in the repository.

+## Tips for Building Website

+- Make sure to have `README.html`

+- Use `.gitignore` to ignore cache folders from R Markdown files

+- Use `theme.css` to change the appearance of the website

 ## Tutorials

 The tutorials can be any format.
 However, to host it on the website, an html file is needed.
 If students submit an R Markdown file, compile it and use the html file.